yoav-klein/java/Spring/06-spring-mvc/90-use-cases/03-multi-tenant-app-google-auth/README.md

 * Confirmation prompts for removing user, leaving group and deleting tenant
 * Decide on a strtegy of user hierarchy - like seniority for example (like who can demote who etc.)
 * Situations:
-* Inviting a non-existing user
-* Inviting a user when he's already in tenant